Please do not attend parkrun if you display any COVID-19 symptoms.

 Wakefield Free City Bus links the city’s Westgate and Kirkgate train and bus stations.
 Buses run every ten minutes from 8:30am to 5:00pm on Saturdays.
-Stops 9 (Westgate Retail Park) and 10 (Westgate Station) are the closest to Thornes Park Campus.
+Stops 7 (Charlesworth Way), 10 (Westgate Retail and Leisure park) and 11 (Westgate) are the closest to Thornes Park.

 Visit the Metro website for the very latest public transport updates and news including timetables, tickets and journey planner.

 Getting there on foot15 minute walk or short taxi journey south-west from both Westgate and Kirkgate stations.